Our hanging Halloween Lanterns are a cheap and easy DIY, and they’re the perfect creepy complement to any spooky Halloween display.

 How To Make These Easy DIY Halloween Lanterns

-There are two ways to complete this project – with creepy resin hands available on Ebay or with plastic Dollar Store skeleton hands.
+There are two ways to complete this project – with creepy resin hands available on Lakeside or with plastic Dollar Store skeleton hands.
 I’ll show you both ways.

 First, let’s have a look at our lanterns.